Simone3/SoftwareReleasesHelper/README.md

 See [application-sample.yml](https://github.com/Simone3/SoftwareReleasesHelper/blob/main/src/main/resources/application-sample.yml) for a sample configuration file.

+#### Dynamic Value Definitions

+In the following sections, some fields can be specified with a dynamic value.
+They are strings that can have:
+- a purely static value (a normal string), e.g. `'sample'`
+- a value with `#[...]` placeholders that map previously defined [variables](#define-variables-action), e.g. `'Value with placeholder #[my-variable-key]'` (note: the escape character is another `#`)
+- a run-time value `'{ask-me}'`, i.e. the user will be prompted for a value.
+Options for this type of value are available to further define the prompt behavior:
+	- `remove-whitespace` (e.g. `'{ask-me,remove-whitespace}'`): the user input will be stripped of all white spaces

 #### Actions

 Actions are the building blocks of the application.
 They define a specific function, e.g. run a Jenkins build.

 ##### Define Variables Action
-It allows to define one or more variables that can be used in following actions with `#[my-variable-key]`.
+It allows to define one or more variables that can be used in following actions as placeholders (see [dynamic values](#dynamic-value-definitions)).
 Variables are defined with a project scope, i.e. are valid only for the list of actions of a single project.

 Fields:
 - `type`: `DEFINE_VARIABLES` (required)
 - `name`: action name, it must be unique for all actions (required)
-- `variables`: list of variables to define (at least one required)
+- `variables`: key-value map of variables to define (at least one required), values can be [dynamic](#dynamic-value-definitions)
-	- `key`: variable key (required)
-	- `value`: a static value, it can optionally use previously defined variables as `#[my-variable-key]` (optional)
-	- `ask-me`: if `true` the user will be prompted for a value at run-time (optional)
-	- `remove-whitespace`: if `true` the value will be stripped of all white spaces (default `false`)

 Example:
 ```